 3.5 Central Limit Theorem

-The Central Limit Theorem (CLT) is a fundamental theorem of probability theory.
+The hypothetical height example above demonstrates the Central Limit Theorem (CLT), a fundamental theorem of probability theory.
 It states that under the right conditions, the sampling distribution of the mean will converge to a normal distribution.
 This occurs even when the original data are not normally distributed.

 To test this for yourself, try the below sample simulator.
 You can set what distribution you want to draw from, and choose how many samples and simulations you want to run.